mennasala/Employee_Vacation_Tracker/README.md

                 •	Delete a vacation leave
   ## Authentication:
       The APIs will be authenticated using OAuth 2.0 with two different user roles: employee and admin.
 Employees will be able to use their employee credentials to access their own vacation leaves, while admins will be able to access all vacation leaves.

+## How to run the project?
+    1- download source code from my reposatory
+    2- open code with visual studio code
+    3- open new terminal
+    4- write in the terminal ( npm i ) to install the nodemodules folder 5- then write in the terminal ( node index.js ) to run the project 6- download the Postman Collection from my reposatory here to test the APIs on Postman 7- open Postman and upload the collections you have downloaded from here to test the APIs